K-dash/pyropust/README.md

 print(res.unwrap())  # "Value is 246"
 ```

+When to use: `map/and_then` is best for small, expression-style transforms where each step is a function.

 > [!TIP]
 > **Type Hint for `and_then`**: When using `and_then` with a callback that may return `Err`, define the initial `Result` with an explicit return type annotation.
 This ensures the error type is correctly inferred.
 >